 - Introductory real analysis

-The quantitative portion of the GMAT – The Graduate Management Admission Test (GMAT) evaluates the test-taker’s data analysis capabilities.
-The Quantitative Section, one of the four main sections of the GMAT, entails completion of 37 problem solving and data analysis questions in a time limit of 75 minutes.
+The quantitative portion of the Graduate Management Admission Test (GMAT) evaluates data analysis capabilities.
+The Quantitative Section, one of the four main sections of the GMAT, entails 37 problem solving and data analysis questions to be completed in a time limit of 75 minutes.
 Valuable study aids for the GMAT include:

 Filling Gaps in Functional Knowledge Through MOOCs or Bridge Courses

-Bridge Programs – If an applicant has been accepted into a graduate program in data science but is lacking key functional knowledge in one or more crucial areas, schools often offer them bridge courses.
-Given at the pre-master’s level, these courses intend to bridge gaps in functional knowledge before a student begins graduate-level data science coursework.
-For example, a student with an undergraduate engineering degree might have a functional knowledge gap in mathematics and need to complete bridge courses to qualify for the master’s in data science program.
+Bridge Programs – If an applicant has been accepted into a graduate program in data science but is lacking key functional knowledge in one or more crucial areas, the school itself will often offer them an opportunity to enroll in one or more bridge courses.
+Basically identical to undergraduate courses that you might have taken in a pre-master’s program in data science, these courses intend to bridge gaps in functional knowledge before a student begins graduate-level data science coursework.
+For example, a student with an undergraduate engineering degree might have a functional knowledge gap in programming and need to complete bridge courses to qualify for the master’s in data science program.
 Areas in which bridge courses are offered usually include:

 - Mathematics, with courses including algorithm analysis, linear algebra and data structures